Last Updated on November 11, 2025 by Maryam Siddiqui

 After the festive chaos of Nochebuena, where late-night celebrations fill the air with excitement, Christmas Day offers a chance to unwind.

-Lunch is a lot calmer and quieter than the night before.
-Families come together for a long and leisurely lunch.
-In many households, leftovers from the Nochebuena feast are creatively repurposed, accompanied by freshly baked bread and salads.
+Christmas lunch is a calmer; more relaxed affair compared to the lively celebrations of the night before.
+Families gather for a long, leisurely meal, often using leftovers from the Nochebuena feast in creative ways, accompanied by freshly baked bread and crisp salads.

 A typical lunch includes roasted meats seasoned with garlic, herbs, and olive oil, bowls of stews or soup, and hearty casseroles.
 Cocido (a flavorful meat and vegetable stew) or lentejas (lentils) are common dishes on the dining table.